Animal Training Fundamentals

 ● Preferred Activities

 Are you having trouble identifying possible consequences?
 Here are some examples of consequences seen frequently in the animal community: food, scent, interaction with conspecifics, enrichment, shelter, escape from conspecifics, preferred activities, escape from public, access to breeding/nest sites, access to mates, access to territories, escape from confinement.
+Identifying the functional reinforcer is important!
+Ideally this is the consequence you want to provide if possible for the desired response.
+Sometimes this is not possible, and you may need to use a contrived reinforcer.
+However functional reinforcers are often preferable as then we are given the animal exactly the outcome it seeks.

 Motivating operations do not refer to an inner “motivational” state but are a description of the interaction between environment and behavior.
 You can think of motivation operations as antecedent conditions that can be altered so that a consequence is more or less reinforcing.
 For example, establishing operations increases the probability that a behavior will occur, and abolishing operations decrease the probability that a behavior will occur.